mquinson/shutorial/v2/README.md

-machine, where you already have the priviledges. **I would not install this tool on a shared machine or on the network of a school.** It's not that it's known to be vulnerable to anything, but rather that given its complexity, it's probably too young to be trusted.
+machine, where you already have the priviledges. **I would not install this tool on a shared machine or on the network of a school.** It's not that it's known to be vulnerable to anything, but rather that given its relative complexity, it's probably too young to be trusted.

 That being said, I think that it should be rather difficult to achieve any priviledge escalation with this tool.

-`shutorial-admin` contains every operation needing root access, and you should execute it as sudo.
-The content of this script should be rather straightforward and hopefully safe: create a chroot, compress it on disk.
-The image is built from Debian stable, which is safe.
+`shutorial-admin` contains every operation needing root access, and you should execute it as sudo or such.
+The content of this script should be rather straightforward and hopefully safe: create a chroot, compress it on disk, etc. The image is built from Debian stable, which is safe.
 This script is executed automatically upon package installation.

 The overlay mounting by schroot should be safe too: The user become herself within the chroot, with no extra priviledge.
 For example, I